antmanler/gnatsd-gw/README.md

 Features:

 - Leverage the official zero-alloc parser to handle connections
-- Can inspect every commands in nats proto
+- Can inspect most commands in nats proto
 - TCP & Websocket gateway
+- Embeded as a library

+## How it works

+Thanks to the clean design of gnatsd, I synced the parser.go from [gnatsd/server/parser.go](https://github.com/nats-io/gnatsd/blob/master/server/parser.go) and rewrite missing method in client wrap it as a unidirectional fowarder leaving custom callbacks to handle protocal commands.

+ - CLIENT -> BACKEND share the logical of serving a client in nats server,
+ - BACKEND -> CLIENT share the logical of serving a router.

 ## Basic usage

+Building a websocket gateway to use nats in browser.

 ```go
 package main